-On November 6, 2018 voters went to the polls, and Proposition 10 was defeated which keeps the current laws effecting residential rental rates to remain somewhat constant.
+On November 6, 2018 voters went to the polls, and Proposition 10 was defeated which keeps the current laws affecting residential rental rates to remain somewhat constant.

 The City of Los Angeles Rent Stabilization Ordinance protects tenants from excessive rent increases on multi-family apartments built before1979.
 However, it lets landlords increase the rents every year to a reasonable amount.
 The rent increases are determined on the consumer price index, according to the Los Angeles City website.
 The rent increase caps on rent stabilized apartments in Los Angeles City is currently 3% this year and has been 3% for about the last 10 years, according to the website.